 Other Services: Care of those in ministry and their families; Consultation to clergy and mental health professionals; psychological testing and assessment

-Ted started working at ACCFS in 2000 and currently serves as ACCFS’ Clinical Director.
-He is a Licensed Clinical Psychologist having received his Ph.D. in Clinical Psychology from Fielding Graduate University in 2004.
-Prior to receiving his doctorate, he received a Master’s degree in Counseling Psychology from Illinois State University in 1997 and a Master’s degree in Clinical Psychology from Fielding Graduate University in 2001.
+Ted started working at ACCFS in 2000 and currently serves as clinical director.
+He is a licensed clinical psychologist having received his Ph.D. in clinical psychology from Fielding Graduate University in 2004.
+Prior to receiving his doctorate, he received a master’s degree in counseling psychology from Illinois State University in 1997 and a master’s degree in clinical psychology from Fielding Graduate University in 2001.

 Ted has clinical experience in a variety of settings including outpatient counseling (in a group private practice – The Antioch Group, an employee assistance program, and a university counseling center) and in doing psychological testing and assessment (at The Antioch Group, an ADHD assessment clinic, in a sex offender/domestic violence perpetrator assessment and treatment program, and in a hospital-based acute rehabilitation unit with patients with head injuries, brain tumors, and strokes.).
 He has received specialized training (EMDR) in the treatment of trauma and PTSD.